-413.30.4.5 Application of Mixture.
+413.30.4.7 Application of Mixture.
 The hot mix asphalt concrete shall be applied at a temperature of 290 to 330 F and shall be spread over the polymer modified emulsion membrane immediately after application of the polymer modified emulsion.
-The hot asphalt concrete wearing course shall be placed over the full width of the polymer modified emulsion membrane with a heated vibratory-tamping bar screed.4
+The hot asphalt concrete wearing course shall be placed over the full width of the polymer modified emulsion membrane with a heated vibratory-tamping bar screed.

-413.30.4.5.1 Handwork.
-For handwork, the hot mix asphalt shall be applied within five minutes after the application of the polymer modified emulsion.

-413.30.5.5.2 Application Rate of Mixture.
+413.30.4.7.1 Application Rate of Mixture.
 The target application rate of the ultrathin bonded asphalt wearing course shall be as shown on the plans.
 The application rate shall be adjusted to minimize fracturing of the top size aggregate by the screed.
 The engineer will determine the acceptable extent of fracturing at the edges for tapering purposes.

+413.30.4.8 Handwork.
+For handwork, the hot mix asphalt shall be applied within five minutes after the application of the polymer modified emulsion.

-413.30.4.6 Rolling.
+413.30.4.9 Rolling.
 Rolling of the wearing course shall consist of no more than three passes immediately following placement of the ultrathin bonded asphalt wearing course with a steel, double-drum, asphalt roller with a minimum weight of 10 tons.
-All rolling shall be completed before the material temperature has fallen below 195 F. Rollers shall be equipped with a functioning water system and scrapers to prevent adhesion of the fresh mix onto the roller drums.
+All rolling shall be completed before the material temperature has fallen below 195° F. Rollers shall be equipped with a functioning water system and scrapers to prevent adhesion of the fresh mix onto the roller drums.
 An acceptable release agent approved by the engineer may be added to the water system to prevent adhesion of the fresh mix to the roller drum and wheels.
 Rolling shall be done in the static mode.
 Excessive rolling to the extent of aggregate degradation will not be permitted.
 The engineer will determine the acceptable extent of fracturing at the edge of the pavement from the rolling operation.
 New pavement shall not be opened to traffic nor shall any roller sit idle on the pavement until the rolling operation is complete and the material has been cooled below 140 F.

-413.30.4.9 Wearing Course.
+413.30.4.10 Minimum Lift Thicknesses.
 The finished wearing course shall have a minimum thickness of 1/2 inch for Type A, 3/4 inch for Type B, and 3/4 inch for Type C.

-411
+413.30.4.11 Defective Areas.
+The contractor shall remove and replace defective areas at the contractor’s expense with material meeting specification requirements as directed by the engineer.

+413.30.4.12 Segregation.
+No segregation will be permitted in handling the mixture at the plant, from the truck or during spreading operations on the roadbed.
+Mixture production shall immediately cease if either criteria of MoDOT Test Method TM 75 fail.
+Segregated mixture shall be removed and replaced to the limits determined by the engineer.

-413.30.4.120 Pavement Marking.
+413.30.4.13 Pavement Marking.
 Pavement marking shall be replaced in accordance with Sec 620.

 413.30.5 Quality Control.
-5

-413.30.6.1 Quality Control Operations.
-Quality control shall be conducted in accordance with Sec 403.17, except as follows.
+The contractor shall control and monitor the quality of work.

+413.30.5.1 Sample Location.
+The gradations of the total aggregate will be determined from samples taken randomly from the composite cold feed belt or the hot bins.
+The deleterious content of the total aggregate will be determined from the samples taken from the combined cold feed belt.
+Asphalt content samples shall not be retrieved after placement on the roadway.